Judge Mathis: Bailiffs and supporting roles

 Before Devereux, Kevin Lingle was the court show's bailiff for a short duration during the show's 4th season as well.

-The court show's first bailiff, Brendan Anthony Moran, died on 19 December 2002 after he fell to his death from the balcony of his 24th-floor Chicago condo.
-His death was ruled a suicide, although Moran's family think differently.
+The court show's first bailiff, Brendan Anthony Moran, died on December 19, 2002, after he fell to his death from the balcony of his 24th-floor Chicago condo.
+His death was ruled a suicide, although Mathis and Moran's family thought differently.